Fill Gaps Caused by Missing Teeth

 Fixed Bridge

-The traditional fixed bridge is the most common type of dental bridge.
-It works by bridging dental crowns on either side of a missing tooth with a false tooth in between.
-The dental crowns act as anchors supporting the false tooth, creating a very stable dental prosthetic.
+The conventional fixed bridge represents the most prevalent form of dental bridge.
+It functions by connecting dental crowns on both sides of a missing tooth, with a synthetic tooth placed in between.
+These dental crowns serve as secure anchors, providing robust support for the artificial tooth and thus creating a highly stable dental prosthesis.

 Cantilever Bridge

-Cantilever bridges are a great option for those looking to save both time and money.
-That’s because these dental bridges only require one dental crown as an anchor point.
-However, cantilever bridges are only advised for use for the front teeth, as placing them in the back of the mouth can put too much strain on the prosthetic tooth.
+Cantilever bridges present an appealing choice for individuals seeking an efficient and cost-effective solution.
+This is because these dental bridges necessitate only one dental crown as an anchoring point.
+Nonetheless, it’s important to note that cantilever bridges are typically recommended for front teeth, as placing them towards the back of the mouth could potentially place excessive stress on the artificial tooth.

 Maryland Bridge